Leeds International Festival of Ideas

-Leeds International Festival 2020 (L20 for short) will shine a light on the ‘now’ face of Leeds, pushing the city forward as a hub of invention and inclusivity.
+Leeds International Festival 2020 shone a light on the ‘now’ face of Leeds, pushing the city forward as a hub of invention and inclusivity.

-Over 70% of the festival programme is selected through open call submissions.
+At L20, over 70% of the festival programme was selected through open call submissions.
 For L20, over 450 proposals were submitted from over 30 different countries.
 The success of the open call has paved the way for a new kind of festival model, one rooted in openness and inclusivity, where anyone can submit an idea and have it realised.

 During L19, the Leeds Corn Exchange was transformed into a mesmerising large-scale audio visual installation, created in collaboration between design studio Flat-e, and electronic music artist Daniel Avery.